Provides licensing and management services to other modules

 - Is responsive

-Collector modules are also elastic, meaning they react to increasing load well because of the architecture highly concurrent and distributed.
+Controller modules are also elastic, meaning they react to increasing load well because of the architecture highly concurrent and distributed.
 It also takes advantages of multi-core CPUs.

-Collector modules are also resilient, treating failure as a first-class citizen --- it can face failures, isolate them, and recovers using sophisticated strategies.
+Controller modules are also resilient, treating failure as a first-class citizen --- it can face failures, isolate them, and recovers using sophisticated strategies.